jaydlawrence/coding-test-url-shortener/README.md

 The local version of the frontend runs on port 3000 eg. http://localhost:3000

-In a different terminal for frontend dev
+In a different terminal for backend dev

 ```
 cd server